InZpeKtor/inzpektor-contracts/circuits/README.md

 - **Private Inputs**: All compliance check results are private witness values
 - **Public Output**: Only the final result (pass/fail) is revealed
 - **Zero-Knowledge**: The verifier learns nothing about which specific checks failed
-- **User ID**: Hashed user identifier is public for linking to NFT issuance
+- **No User Identifier**: Circuit focuses purely on compliance verification without linking to specific identities

 ## Prerequisites